kinnay/NintendoClients/README.md

 You might need to adjust your scripts if you pull new commits from this package (it may receive backwards compatibility breaking changes at any time).

+Keep in mind that Nintendo is still banning Switch devices.
+This package tries to mimic the behavior of a real Switch as closely as possible, and as far as I'm aware no one has been banned for running the example scripts.
+However, using them is at your own risk.
+If you want to avoid unnecessary requests, adjust the scripts to reuse tokens as long as possible: the dauth and aauth tokens are valid for 24 hours and the id token is valid for 3 hours.
+Of course, only the scripts that send your device information to Nintendo may pose a risk.
+The other scripts are perfectly safe.

 ### Documentation
 https://github.com/Kinnay/NintendoClients/wiki